bobheadxi/bobheadxi.github.io/_posts/2018-2-8-unique-sequences.md

     <i style="font-size:90%;">diagram from <a href="https://www.epigentek.com/catalog/dna-bisulfite-conversion-c-75_21_47.html">Epigentek documentation</a></i>
 </p>

-My team often receives such bisulfite converted sequences, albeit with an additional step: samples are spiked with unmethylated [lambda phage](https://en.wikipedia.org/wiki/Lambda_phage), a procedure often done<sup>[[5]](#r5)</sup><sup>[[6]](#r6)</sup> to determine the efficiency of the conversion.
+My team often receives such bisulfite converted sequences, albeit with an additional inertesting step: samples are spiked with unmethylated [lambda phage](https://en.wikipedia.org/wiki/Lambda_phage), a procedure often done<sup>[[5]](#r5)</sup><sup>[[6]](#r6)</sup> to determine the efficiency of the conversion.
 Due to the lack of methylated cytosine residues in the lambda, if the conversion reaction is complete, all of the lambda sequence's cytosine should be converted to uracil when aligned to the lambda genome.
-This conversion rates is used to calculate the overall efficiency of the bisulfite conversion.
+This conversion rate is used to assess the effectiveness of the bisulfite conversion, which we provide as feedback to the lab or our collaborators.

 # The Problem